CU-SRL/docs/src/avionics/hardware/designprocess.md

 In broad strokes - and if may be worth breaking this process down further into seperate documents - the following should be done:

--As mentioned above, choose all major ICs and order them (do your due diligence, do not waste SRL money, you should write out justification for each part)
+- As mentioned above, choose all major ICs and order them (do your due diligence, do not waste SRL money, you should write out justification for each part)

--Start making all schematic symbols and footprints.
+- Start making all schematic symbols and footprints.
 See if you can re-use footprints (or maybe even entire parts) from previous projects

--Create the structure of the PCB project, how will you organize your schematic sheets to make readability as easy as possible?
+- Create the structure of the PCB project, how will you organize your schematic sheets to make readability as easy as possible?

--Start and finish your schematic.
+- Start and finish your schematic.
 Request review from the hardware team-lead and avionics lead

--Shape your PCB to the correct shape.
+- Shape your PCB to the correct shape.
 Determine your layer stack-up.
 Place all components in such a way to minimize cross-talk, improve ease of routing, efficiently use space, make sure everything fits, isolate analog signals from digital signals, etc. Request review from hardware team-lead and avionics lead

--Route your PCB.
+- Route your PCB.
 Start with high-priority traces (i.e. high-speed signals).
 Request review from hardware team-lead and avionics lead

--Overall design review.
+- Overall design review.
 Make sure the current design will address the requirements laid out in Phase 1.

--Bill of materials creation (BOM), and order the rest of the parts, and update inventory
+- Bill of materials creation (BOM), and order the rest of the parts, and update inventory

 ## Phase 4: The Bitter-Sweet Part!
 Board Bring-Up!